-Shopify is significantly more expensive than the Etsy online marketplace when it comes to monthly plans and added apps, but the subscription plans offer a greater value for your money due to the hundreds of ecommerce website features and the potential for growth, sales increase and scalability.
+Shopify is significantly more expensive than the Etsy online marketplace when it comes to monthly plans and added apps.
+Still, the subscription plans offer a greater value for your money due to the hundreds of eCommerce website features and the potential for growth, sales increase, and scalability.
 Still, if you add too many apps and add-ons to your Shopify monthly plan, you may end up with quite a hefty maintenance fee to pay.

-The result in this category of the Shopify vs. Etsy pricing is a draw between Shopify and Etsy.
+The result in this category is a draw between Shopify and Etsy.